hrkrn95/Dev-ops-Website/README.md

 Edit
 npm install -g pm2
 pm2 startup systemd
-This generates a pm2 startup command you must copy & paste back into your shell.
+Copy & paste the generated pm2 startup command back into your shell to complete the setup.

 7. Create Project Folder & Transfer Files
 7.1 On the server